Automations

 Create and name it

-Give it a clear name — e.g., "Welcome Sequence" or "Free Guide Delivery."
+Give it a clear name — e.g., "Welcome Series" or "Free Guide Delivery".

 Set a trigger

-Choose what starts it: subscriber joins, tag added, or form submitted.
+Choose what starts the automation: subscriber joins, tag added, segment entered, form submitted, or a date condition.

 Add actions